Guyana - Birding Tour

 PACE: Moderate.
 Early starts are the norm, with most being about 5:00am-5:30am.
 Some breakfasts and lunches will be packed lunches taken in the field.
 There are a couple of earlier starts later in the trip.
 However, on most days, there will be downtime of at least an hour or two after lunch.

 PHYSICAL DIFFICULTY: Moderate.
 Most of the birding is done from flat or only slightly inclined roads and trails.
 There are a few exceptions to this: On day 4, there is hike of 2 miles each way with some steep sections – some participants choose to only do part of this hike, and bird the easier parts of the trail with our local bird guide.
 Reaching the canopy walkway requires going up a steep trail – the trail is well made with about 150 steps and a hand railing.
 Except for day 4, you can expect to walk about 2-3 miles (3.2-4.8 km) per day on average.
-Most drive times are around 2-3 hours (not counting birding stops), but longer drives are required on days 10 and 11.
+Most drive times are around 2-3 hours (not counting birding stops), but longer drives are required on days 11 and 13.
 Outside of Georgetown, roads are unpaved and often rough, and due to the remoteness and the tiny population, the availability of vehicles is very limited.
-As such, vehicles are often aging and somewhat uncomfortable, and the AC usually doesn’t work.
+As such, vehicles are often aging and somewhat uncomfortable, and the AC usually doesn’t work very well.
 We’ll have regular birding and leg-stretching stops to help make it tolerable.

 CLIMATE: Warm to hot, with temperatures typically about 75-90F (24-32C).
 Rainforest areas are also a bit humid.
 Some rain can be expected.

 ACCOMMODATION: Apart from the three nights in Georgetown (where the hotel is excellent and has all the expected amenities), lodges are somewhat basic, but always clean and well run.
-All have private bathrooms, but do not have hot water or air conditioning; power is supplied either by generator or solar panels, and wi-fi is either incredible slow or totally lacking.
+All have private bathrooms, but do not have hot water or air conditioning; power is supplied either by generator or solar panels, and wi-fi is either very slow or totally lacking.
 The power supply is sufficient to light up the rooms and charge devices, but it is not strong enough to use hair dryers.
 For lodges that use generators, the generator is only turned on for a few hours each day.
 Mosquito nets are also provided, and will be set up for you by lodge staff each evening.

 PHOTOGRAPHY: This is a birding tour, and since much of the tour takes place in rainforest, photography is often challenging.
 There are no feeders.
 However, in the savanna parts of the trip, at the canopy walkway, and on some of the boat rides, there will be some good chances for casual bird photography.